RanjithRagavan/Proactive-Sentinel/README.md

 ### Demo -- Show your solution

 ### The Build -- How you created it, what tools or technologies you used.
+I built Proactive Sentinel using a modular, "Hub-and-Spoke" architecture to separate concerns between safety, data analysis, and resource retrieval.
+The system was developed using the Google Agent Development Kit (ADK) in Python, leveraging its native support for hierarchical agent composition.

+**Framework:** Google ADK (Agent Development Kit) for agent orchestration and state management.

+**Models:** I utilized a dual-model strategy to balance reasoning depth with latency/cost.

+**Gemini 2.5 Pro:** Used for the Supervisor Agent to handle complex reasoning, safety adjudication, and empathetic dialogue generation.

+**gemini-2.5-flash-lite:** Used for the specialized sub-agents (Data Fusion, Resource Locator, Wellbeing Advisor) to ensure fast, efficient processing of specific tasks.

+**Tools & Technologies**

+**Hierarchical Agents (Agent-as-a-Tool):** I used the ADK's AgentTool wrapper to expose specialized agents (like the Data Fusion Engine) as callable tools to the Supervisor.
+This allows the Supervisor to delegate tasks without losing control of the conversation flow.

+**Deterministic Guardrails:** To ensure safety, I implemented a strict escalate_to_human tool.
+The Supervisor's system instructions are hard-coded to prioritize this tool immediately upon detecting crisis keywords, overriding any generative response.

+**Privacy Pipeline (The Archivist):** I built a custom ETL pipeline for long-term memory.
+Before any session data is summarized or stored, it passes through a regex-based PII scrubber to redact names, emails, and phone numbers, ensuring that the persistent memory bank remains anonymous.

+**Mock Data Integration:** Custom Python tools were created to simulate APIs for Fitbit (biometrics), Screen Time (digital habits), and Weather/News services.
+These return structured JSON data that the agents parse to calculate a "Wellness Score".

+**Observability:** The system uses Python's logging library to create a rigorous audit trail.
+Every tool call, safety escalation, and memory storage event is logged, providing transparency into the agent's decision-making process without exposing private user dialogue.

+**Key Implementation Details**

+**Agent2Agent (A2A) Pattern:** The architecture uses RemoteA2aAgent to connect the Supervisor to the Context Awareness and Data Fusion agents.
+This simulates a distributed system where sensitive data processing occurs in separate, secure environments.

+**Retry Logic:** I implemented HttpRetryOptions across all model definitions to handle transient API errors and ensure the resilience of the safety-critical system.

 **Setup**

 **Install dependencies:**